Complete a 3 Question Survey and Earn a re:Post Badge

 This static initialization allows these resources to be initialized once per sandbox and then reused for all future invocations in the same runtime environment.

 Note: Lambda removes idle connections to downstream resources.
-To allow your function to maintain a persistent connection, use the tcp_keepalive variable that's associated with the Lambda runtime that you're using.
+To allow your function to maintain a persistent connection, use the TCP keepAlive variable that's associated with the Lambda runtime that you use.

-Verify that the retry count and timeout settings on the AWS SDK that you're using allow enough time for your function to initialize
+Verify that the retry count and timeout settings on the AWS SDK that you use allows enough time for your function to initialize

-If you make an API call using an AWS SDK and the call fails, then the AWS SDK automatically retries the call.
-How many times the AWS SDK retries and for how long is determined by settings that vary between each AWS SDK.
+If you used an AWS SDK to make an API call and the call fails, then the AWS SDK automatically retries the call.
+The number of times the AWS SDK retries and the length of each retry is determined by settings that vary between each AWS SDK.
 Your function might need more time to initialize than the default AWS SDK settings allow.

 For more information, see How do I troubleshoot retry and timeout issues when invoking a Lambda function using an AWS SDK?